Whether you’re new to running or you’re interested in trying a new shoe brand, you have many options.

 Brooks trail running shoes also feature a TrailTak rubber outsole that helps give you traction in both wet and dry conditions with a “sticky” like feeling.

-If shoe construction hasn’t made the choice between Hoka One One and Brooks clear for you, we’ve also included some other things to keep in mind like how long they last and how comfortable they are.
+If shoe construction hasn’t made the choice between Hoka One One and Brooks clear for you, we’ve also included some other things to keep in mind, like how long they last and how comfortable they are.

 Brooks is known for reliable, durable shoes.
 Depending on where you’re running and how hard of a runner you are, Brooks shoes will likely hold up for you for between 300 to 500 miles.

 With cushioning, you can’t beat Hoka One One.
 Their shoes are known for having over two times the volume of a traditional running shoe.
 People have referred to Hoka One One shoes as running in soft, pillow-like shoes.
+There is a trade off in responsiveness, though.
+All that plush cushioning can feel a little mushy is you are used to traditional shoes with a firmer feel.

 Overall Fit and Comfort